Structural parameters and possible association of the Ultra-Faint Dwarfs Pegasus III and Pisces II from deep Hubble Space Telescope photometry: Introduction

 Defined by having $M_V$ values fainter than $-7.7$ \citep[e.g.,][]{Bullock2017,Simon2019}, UFDs went undetected until the advent of large-scale digital sky surveys, beginning with the Sloan Digital Sky Survey in 2005 (SDSS; \citealt{York2000,Willman2005}).
 Currently, over 21 UFDs have been spectroscopically verified, and more than 20 other candidates have been identified \citep[e.g.,][]{Simon2019}.
 These numbers are expected to increase further with the beginning of data collection at the Vera C. Rubin Observatory.

-While there is much to learn from studying any of these faint satellites, examining the relatively isolated UFDs at larger Galactocentric distances is particularly useful, as their current environments are more comparable to those produced in most simulations that resolve down to the UFD-mass level ($M_{\mathrm{vir}} \simeq 10^9$~M$_{\odot}$ at $z{=}0$) \citep[e.g.,][]{Jeon2017,Jeon2021a,Jeon2021b,Wheeler2019}.
+While there is much to learn from studying any of these faint satellites, examining the relatively isolated UFDs at larger Galactocentric distances is particularly useful, as they are more comparable to those produced in most simulations that resolve down to the UFD-mass level ($M_{\mathrm{vir}} \simeq 10^9$~M$_{\odot}$ at $z{=}0$) \citep[e.g.,][]{Jeon2017,Jeon2021a,Jeon2021b,Wheeler2019}.
 More recently, \cite{Applebaum2021} and \cite{Grand2021} were also able to resolve down to UFD-mass scale using cosmological MW zoom-in simulations.
 Comparing the properties of observed UFDs to both of these types of simulations could help us to disentangle the effects that host galaxies may have on their satellite UFDs.

 Pegasus~III (Peg~III) is located at a heliocentric distance of approximately 215~kpc ($R_{\mathrm{GC}}{\sim}213$~kpc; \citealt{Kim2016}) and is thus one of the most distant MW UFDs known.
 Peg~III was reported in \cite{Kim2015}, having been discovered in Data Release 10 of SDSS \citep{Ahn2014} and confirmed with the Dark Energy Camera (DECam).
 The discovery team noted the proximity ($\sim$30~kpc projected and $\sim$32~kpc line-of-sight separation) of Peg~III to Pisces~II (Psc~II; $R_{\odot}{\sim}$183~kpc, $R_{\mathrm{GC}}{\sim}$182~kpc; \citealt{Belokurov2010,Sand2012}) at the time and suggested the possibility of an association.
+Figure \ref{fig:proj} shows where Peg~III and Psc~II lie in relation to the Galactic Plane, as well as the LMC and SMC \citep{Skrutskie2006}.
 In a follow-up paper using Magellan/IMACS for photometry and Keck/DEIMOS for spectroscopy, \cite{Kim2016} derived a radial velocity for Peg~III that, in the Galactic standard-of-rest (GSR), only differed from that of Psc~II by $\sim$10~km~s$^{-1}$ ($-67.6\pm2.6$ and $-79.9\pm2.7$~km~s$^{-1}$ \citep{Kirby2015}, respectively), and calculated a 3D-separation of $\sim$43~kpc.
 Their team also found Peg~III to have an irregular shape elongated in the direction of Psc~II.

 More recently, \cite{Garofalo2021} used the Large Binocular Telescope (LBT) to study variable stars in both UFDs.
 Using isodensity contour maps, they found no support for a physical connection between Peg~III and Psc~II, as neither UFD appeared to have an irregular shape.
 They suggested that the regular structures of both UFDs eliminate the notion of a stellar stream or another clear link between them.
 However, even if the two UFDs themselves have not interacted, the possibility of them infalling as a pair or as part of a group is not precluded \citep[e.g.,][]{Wetzel15}.